BWeng20/jSVGIcon/README.md

 ### How it is done

-__jSVG tries to convert SVG elements to Java2D-Shapes__.
+__jSVGIcon tries to convert SVG elements to Java2D-Shapes__.
 This reduces the supported features that can be used, but the once converted shapes render incredible fast.

 The resulting Shapes can be painted on any Graphics2d-instance.
 Additional style information is handled by a specific "Painter" that sets colors, strokes etc. to match the SVG definitions.
 The Java2D-shapes (and the Painter) are fully scablable, any transformation (rotation, scale, translate) can be used without losing quality.